Tokyo Xtreme Racer 2: Reception

-Sequels
+Although not reviewed by The Electric Playground, the game was nominated for the "Best Console Driving Game" award at the Blister Awards 2000, which went to Smuggler's Run.

+Legacy

-In 2001 a port was created for the PlayStation 2 called Tokyo Xtreme Racer: Zero, but with improved graphics and slight differences in gameplay in order to complete the game.
+In 2001, a sequel for PlayStation 2 called Tokyo Xtreme Racer: Zero was released, with improved graphics and increased number of cars and rivals.

 In 2003 Tokyo Xtreme Racer 3 is the third game that was developed for PlayStation 2.
 The game takes place after the events of previous games.
 The response to this game was poor and was a limited release.
 The game was released in Japan and some parts of North America.